Azure-Samples/active-directory-verifiable-credentials-dotnet/README.md

 ## Setup

 Before you can run any of these samples make sure your environment is setup correctly.
-You can follow the setup instructions here [TODO INSERT LINK TO DOCS ONCE PUBLISHED]
+You can follow the setup instructions here [here](https://aka.ms/didfordevs)

 ## Resources